aschneiderman/talon-notes/pages/up-next.md

 what pokey and I do is to give it a new name that is easier to recognize. “van cake” -> vscode in additional_words.csv. this works with commands like “say”

-words_to_replace.csv” in knausj.
-If you’re using knausj, just say “customize words to replace” and the csv file will pop up

-To add words: You can toss AUV in additional_words.csv if you’re using it often To edit words: custom vocabulary: in common file, settings/additional-words.CSV

 Any word/phrase in additional_words will be highly ranked in recognition.